raionas/AnalyseIT/README.md

 # AnalyseIT
-A Marketing Analytics web application built by multiple linear regression model
+A Marketing Analytics Web Application researched and developed at Manukau Institute of Technology